leidixujian/ffdc-sample-nodejs/README.md

 ```
 5. Navigate with your favorite browser to http://localhost:5000.
 The output of the call to the **Referential Data** API is displayed in the browser.

-> To learn how to create this sample project from scratch, follow the tutorial from [sample-express.md](sample-express.md).
+> To learn how to create this sample project from scratch, follow the tutorial from [Developer Portal Documentation](https://developer.fusionfabric.cloud/documentation?workspace=FusionCreator&board=Home&uri=node-sample-app.html).